Reviews You Can Rely On

 Hot and dry climates require a shoe that can breathe well and handle loose gravel and sand.

-We put every pair of shoes through the same rigorous testing, determined to find what they each do best.
+We put every pair of shoes through rigorous, comparative testing, determined to find what they each do best.

 Analysis and Test Results